ThaumielSparrow/django-cdt/README.md

 import django
 ```

-## Using Method
+## Usage

-- Config the dependencies in need
+- Dependencies

-You should make sure having installed python3, django, opencv and numpy.
+Ennsure installation of python3, django, opencv and numpy.

-- Download this repo
+- Download/clone this repo

-One way, download this repo directly, the other, use the command : ```django-admin startproject CDT``` to build a django project and copy all folers and files into it.
+Download this repo directly or use the command : ```django-admin startproject CDT``` to build a django project and copy all folders and files into it.

 !
-Note : Don't forget to copy the backend part [https://github.com/SPiCaRiA/Clock-Drawing-Test](https://github.com/SPiCaRiA/Clock-Drawing-Test) to the judge folder.
+Note : CDT backend should be placed in judge folder.
+It is up to the enduser to create a proper pipeline that accepts staged clock drawings at clock face, hands, and digits level.

 - Enter the follow command in cmd